python-trio/trio/docs/source/reference-lowlevel.rst

 =======================================================
- Introspecting and extending Trio with ``trio.hazmat``
+ Introspecting and extending Trio with ``trio.lowlevel``
 =======================================================

-.. module:: trio.hazmat
+.. module:: trio.lowlevel

 .. warning::
    You probably don't want to use this module.

-:mod:`trio.hazmat` is Trio's "hazardous materials" layer: it contains APIs useful for introspecting and extending Trio.
+:mod:`trio.lowlevel` is Trio's "hazardous materials" layer: it contains APIs useful for introspecting and extending Trio.
 If you're writing ordinary, everyday code, then you can ignore this module completely.
 But sometimes you need something a bit lower level.
-Here are some examples of situations where you should reach for :mod:`trio.hazmat`:
+Here are some examples of situations where you should reach for :mod:`trio.lowlevel`:

 * You want to implement a new :ref:`synchronization primitive
   <synchronization>` that Trio doesn't (yet) provide, like a